MicrosoftDocs/learn/learn-pr/azure/terraform-introduction-to-infrastructure-as-code/includes/5-how-terraform-works.md

 ## Terraform providers

 In the preceding unit, you learned that HCL is a domain-specific language, which means that it's designed for a specific scenario or _domain_.
-HCL is built to make it easy to deploy and configure any resources.
+HCL is built to make it easy to deploy and configure any resource in any cloud or service with Terraform.

 How does Terraform know about the specifics of Azure though?
-And how about Azure DevOps, GitHub, etc. The Terraform CLI tool doesn't know anything about Azure, it only knows how to manage state and plan deployments.
+And how about Azure DevOps, GitHub, etc for that matter.
+The Terraform CLI tool doesn't know anything about Azure or any other cloud or service, it only knows how to manage state and plan deployments.
 Terraform providers are responsible for bridging the gap between the Terraform CLI and the target API, in our case Azure.
-Terraform has a concept of plugins and providers are a plugin.
-Providers are loaded into Terraform during the init phase based on the requirements in your HCL code.
+Terraform has a concept of plugins and providers are a type of plugin.
+Providers are loaded into the Terraform CLI during the init phase based on the requirements in your HCL code.

 Microsoft curates a number of providers in collaboration with HashiCorp and the community.
 These include: